DjangoGirls/organizer-manual/sponsors/README.md

 Also, non-technology companies can be approached: beverage brands, local restaurants, etc. They all should have some affiliation or interest in technology, perhaps by sponsoring or hosting other technology meetups.

 Django Girls should always be kept non-profit: if there’s money left, it should be used to support the future activities of the attendees or donated to the [Django Software Foundation](https://www.djangoproject.com/foundation/), who frequently support us.
 Don’t forget that you don’t need that much funding, and even a two-person startup could be willing to chip in.
-It may be easiest to get many small companies on board than to get one large sponsor.
+It may be easier to get many small companies on board than to get one large sponsor.

 ## What can you offer to sponsors?